 - a section on early history - from the Stone Age to the Romans, 6000 years of Brixlegg history

 - Agricola drawings, the miners´ book from Schwaz and mine maps

 - original findings such as mine trolleys, etc.

 - ore processing, scales, weights

-The exhibition HIAS REBITSCH - A MOUNTAINEER'S LIFE shows data about this pioneer from Brixlegg and archiological artefacts from his many journeys to the Andes.
+The exhibition HIAS REBITSCH - A MOUNTAINEER'S LIFE presents data about this well-known pioneer from Brixlegg as well as archeological artefacts from his many journeys to the Andes.